 According to the information presented by the IAF, the event took place in March 2021.
 This is the first recorded case of aerial combat conducted by the F-35.

-According to the footage, which was posted on IAF’s Twitter account, the drones approached Israeli airspace, and four F-35s were scrambled, and two went on to conduct the interception.
+According to the footage, which was posted on IAF’s Twitter account, the drones approached Israeli airspace.
+Four F-35s were scrambled, and two of them went on to conduct the interception.

 “We sent two jets beyond Israel’s borders, to identify, classify, and down the UAVs within seconds.
 The aircraft is extremely powerful, capable of detecting slow targets far from ‘home’, and in coordination with the control units, they provide wide-ranging air defense against constantly evolving regional threats,” an unnamed colonel from IAF’s 116th Squadron is quoted in the press release.